 Development of written and oral proficiency through systematic exposure to modern cultural developments as found in a variety of contemporary texts.
-Discussion and composition exercises deal with cultural topics introduced by original authors.
-Prereq: GER 205 or GER 207 or cons. instr.
-HU
+Discussion and composition exercises deal

 GER 276 Twentieth Century German Literature in Translation 3 cr

 Concentration on 20th-Century fiction, drama, and essays.
 Starts with confrontation between Friedrich Nietzsche and the Naturalists, and includes major German authors such as Thomas Mann, Franz Kafka, Herman Hesse, and Heinrich Boll.
 Lectures in literary history and criticism, exercises in interpretation, compositions, oral presentations, and class discussions in English.
 No knowledge of German necessary.
 No foreign language credit.
 HU